 Now, if you’re like me and the idea of leftover wine is mystifying, don’t drop your glass just yet.

-That’s exactly why Coravin went on to become and first and leading global wine tech startup.
+This is exactly why Coravin went on to become the first and leading global wine tech startup.

 Trial Before Triumph